stefangrund/PersonalAPI/readme.md

 Personal API collects your social media and quantified self data from external services to archive, use and *really* own it.
 It's a full featured RESTful API, which supports all CRUD operations with simple HTTP requests.

 I wrote my bachelor thesis at the University of Cologne about the concept of such an API, which originates from [Naveen Selvadurai's personal API](http://x.naveen.com/post/51808692792/a-personal-api).
 I think a personal API is a great way to collect and interact with every aspect of your digital self, e.g. your tweets, check-ins, bookmarks, tracked steps, weight, or sleep duration.
-Everything will be saved in your own database so that you don't have to rely on different platforms, companys and device manufacturers anymore. **[You can read my thesis or download the PDF or eBook here](http://stefangrund.de/personalapi/)** (but obviously it's in German ;)).
+Everything will be saved in your own database so that you don't have to rely on different platforms, companys and device manufacturers anymore. **[You can read my thesis or download the PDF or eBook here](http://stefangrund.de/personalapi/)** (but it's in German).

 <a href="http://api.stefangrund.de/"><img src="http://stefangrund.de/personalapi/img/github_frontpage.gif" alt=""></a>